swmitra/html-designer/README.md

 * Height normalization to multiselect box or reference element
 * Width normalization to multiselect box or reference element
 * Pre Selection rectangle display fix

+**1.0.10**
+* ColorPicker fixes in Background/Border/Shadow/Text Tollboxes to allow edit in the host input fields